mrocklin/mrocklin.github.io/_sources/hiring-sales.md.txt

 Hiring Sales
 ============

-We're restarting our sales organization a couple years after firing our old one.
-It's an interesting challenge finding just the right person.
-This post goes into a bit of our history, what I'm looking for in an early sales hire, and my experience engaging with this process.
+We're relaunching our enterprise sales effort after improving product-market fit.
+However, it's an interesting challenge finding just the right person.
+This post goes into a bit of our history, what we're looking for in an early sales hire, and my experience engaging with this process.

 This post may interest you if ...

-1. You're interviewing for a sales job with me and I've pointed you to this post
+1. You're interviewing for with me and I've pointed you to this post
 2. You're curious about startups generally
 3. You want to recommend someone in your network (please do!)